Sydney Airport, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to choose the correct kind.
-A lot of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types I. Make sure to choose the right type.
+The vast majority of adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

 Luggage scale to avoid fees